russmckendrick/records/content/albums/you-are-beautiful-2400372/index.md

 ---
 title: "The Stylistics - You Are Beautiful"
-album_artist: "The Stylistics"
+artist: "The Stylistics"
-album_title: "You Are Beautiful"
+album_name: "You Are Beautiful"
 date: 2020-08-02
 release_id: "2400372"
 slug: "you-are-beautiful-2400372"
+hideSummary: true
 cover:
     image: "you-are-beautiful-2400372.jpg"
+    alt: "You Are Beautiful by The Stylistics"
+    caption: "You Are Beautiful by The Stylistics"
-tags: ["Funk / Soul"]
+genres: ["Funk / Soul"]
-hideSummary: true
+styles: ["Rhythm & Blues", "Soul"]
 ---

 ## Tracklisting